celsomsilva/discord-cam-kick-bot/README.md

 - **View Channels** — to access the monitored channel
 - **Use Voice Activity / Use Camera** (optional)

-> Within the server, you can restrict these permissions to specific channels by removing the bot role’s global permissions and enabling them only in the desired channels (but it will disappear from the members list).
+Within the server, you can restrict these permissions to specific channels by removing the bot role’s global permissions and enabling them only in the desired channels (but it will disappear from the members list).

-> Minimal intents are included in the code.
+Minimal intents are included in the code.
  If you want to add command handling or message reading, you'll need to enable additional intents and update the bot accordingly.

+> To avoid using powerful roles like `Admin` or `Moderator` in the whitelist, you can create a harmless role (e.g., `basic role`) with no special permissions and assign it to trusted users.
+The bot will recognize them and **won’t remove them**, even if the camera is off.

 ---